cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 2. Field access.
 3. Method dispatch.

-There are two main categories of dynamic features to consider:
+This post considers two main categories of dynamic features:

-1. Features built into the language itself and exposed by official APIs.
+1. **Features built into the language itself and exposed by official APIs**:
    These are reflective features that give the ability of a system to reason about itself.
-   For example, the Java Reflection API, dynamic class loading, Dynamic Proxies and invokedynamic fit into this category.
+   For example, dynamic class loading, Dynamic Proxies, the Java Reflection API, and invokedynamic fit into this category.
-2. Certain features where programmers can access extra-linguistic mechanisms.
+2. **Certain features where programmers can access extra-linguistic mechanisms**:
-   For example, the use of the Java Native Interface (JNI), the Unsafe API, and serialization are in this category.
+   For example, the use of the Java Native Interface (JNI), the Unsafe API, and deserialization are in this category.

 The following section presents representative examples for each of these categories.